19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 Activities that state they can be done over downtime can be done while leveling up.

 The DM decides how long downtime will be as determined by the pacing of the campaign.
-For more episodic games 1-6 months of downtime provides ample spacing for the PCs to have their own lives separate from adventuring.
-From campaigns with more urgency, downtime might only be a day or a week.
+For more episodic games, 1-6 months of downtime provides ample spacing for the PCs to have their own lives separate from adventuring.
+For campaigns with more urgency, downtime might only be a day or a week.

 ## Max Level